pulp-platform/pulp/fpga/README.md

 PULP has been implemented on FPGA for various Xilinx FPGA boards.
 The module that will be emulated in the PL is pulpemu and can be found in `rtl/pulpemu/pulpemu.sv`.
 The other files you want to check are `fpga/pulpemu/tcl/fmc_board_*.xdc` that map the pulpemu I/Os to the FPGA PINs.

+The FPGA port currently only supports the IPApproX dependency tool.
+Support for Bender will be available in a future update.

 ### CurrentlySupported Boards

 * Xilinx ZCU102